Interview – Adam Gontier of Saint Asonia

 New World Pictures

-CrypticRock.com – There has been good things said about that one.
+CrypticRock.com – There have been good things said about that one.
 It certainly is a fun genre.
 A lot of people cannot get into Horror because of the disbelief, but that is what is fun about it.
 You are not supposed to believe it, sometimes you are supposed to just enjoy it.

 Adam Gontier – Yes, and one movie recently that really affected me was The Babadook (2014).
 That one was scary for sure.
 One of the scariest ones we have seen for a while.